Renal arteriography is a special x-ray of the blood vessels of the kidneys.

 Health care providers often use an artery near the groin for the test.
 Occasionally, the provider may use an artery in the wrist.

 Your provider will:

-The radiologist directs the catheter into correct position using x-ray images of the body.
+The doctor directs the catheter into correct position using x-ray images of the body.
 An instrument called fluoroscope sends the images to a TV monitor, which the provider can see.

 X-ray images are taken as the dye moves through the blood vessels.
 Saline (sterile salt water) containing a blood thinner may also be sent through the catheter to keep blood in the area from clotting.